RUNINFO$ 5R1 -- Run Information File Builder

 2. Condition word - To override the condition word, the user need only supply the 'SETCW' card, with the label in col. 1-5 And the entire 12-digit condition word desired in col. 7-18.
 After this item is checked for errors, the remaining condition word images will be generated.

-3. Date/time - To override the current date or time, include a data card with 'DATE' or 'TIME' in col. 1-4 And the desired 6-digit date (MMDDYY) or time (HHMMSS) in col. 7-12.
+3. Date/time - To override the current date or time, include a data card with 'DATE' or 'TIME' in col. 1-4 and the desired date (MMDDYY or MMDDYYYY) or time (HHMMSS) beginning in col. 7.
+(The year range for MMDDYY is 1964-2063.)
 Assuming no errors, the remaining date or time subfields will be generated based on the given item.
-Year range: 1964-2063.

-Col. 7-12 Of the 'DATE' or 'TIME' card may also contain 'RUNID', 'PROJ', or 'QUAL' to direct that the date or time is to come from the runid, project id, or qualifier.
+Col. 7-12 Of the 'DATE' or 'TIME' card may also contain 'RUNID', 'PROJ', 'QUAL', or 'DFQL' to direct that the date or time is to come from the runid, project id, or implied or default qualifier.
 The word may optionally be followed by a space and a number denoting which character position of the item to start with, if not 1.
 Example: 'TIME PROJ 7' means to fetch the time from characters 7-12 of the project id.

 When TIME is overridden, the time zone field will be ???.